oriolvalles-gif/DIAGRAM/src/tools/VSCode.md

 # Setup of PlantUML extension

+Instead of using the demo webserver of the PlantUML organisation, the PlantUML extension can use a local server.
+This can only be done if you have correctly [installed Docker](Docker.md) and also [installed the PlantUML server container](PlantUMLserver.md) (O r if you're a PRO installed the PlantUML server in your own way.)

 - in `VS Code` open the settingd by `CRTL` + `,`
 - search for `plantuml` in the search box